 The East Baton Rouge Parish Library is a community service organization that connects our citizens with information, resources, materials, technology, and experiences in order to make a positive difference in their lives.

 Front Yard Bikes is a community bike shop that focuses on teaching participants of all ages how to fix and maintain bikes.
-We teach and develop skills in mathematics, physics and mechanics, while promoting inclusivity, mentorship, recreation and academic achievement.
+We teach and develop skills in mathematics, physics, and mechanics, while promoting inclusivity, mentorship, recreation and academic achievements.
 We offer youth in the community a safe, free after-school program.
-They are taught responsibility and become peer leaders as they are faced with ethical and moral questions in their day-to-day lives.
-The heart of our program is motivated by compassion for kids from low-income families that are willing to work for what they get.
-We hope to impact the youth of Baton Rouge, one bike at a time, one heart at a time, because the youth of today are the leaders of tomorrow.

 The mission of the LSU Food Pantry is to provide supplemental food to students in need who may experience hunger or food insecurity.

 Food insecurity is a prevalent issue on college campuses nationwide that goes largely unaddressed.
 Some students may experience situational hunger or insecurity while others may demonstrate chronic hunger or insecurity and a need for continued support.
 Regardless of circumstances, no student should have to choose between food and other basic needs.
 The Food Pantry exists to help ease that choice and provide support.

 March For Moms aligns the diverse voices of families, healthcare providers, policymakers, and partners to advocate for mother’s and families’ health, well-being and equal access to care.
 Watch the following video to understand why this work is so important.